|

 -

-Avoid posting to more than one newsgroup.
+Avoid posting to more than one forum.
 It is very

 unusual for it to be necessary to get half the answer from each of two